Cybersecurity

 Explain to your counselor how to protect your digital footprint,

-Show how to set privacy settings to protect your personal information,
+gaming.
+Show how to set privacy settings to protect your

 c.

-could occur during repeated use.
-Discuss how to keep yourself physically
+devices, that could occur during repeated use.
+Discuss how to

 2.